-StartNewsTipsOmnichannel is still a myth in Brazil, warn digital transformation experts
+Home News Tips Omnichannel is still a myth in Brazil, warn digital transformation experts.

-Omnichannel is still a myth in Brazil, warn digital transformation experts
+Omnichannel is still a myth in Brazil, warn digital transformation experts.

-According to the researchState of the Connected Customer86% of consumers expect consistency across all interaction channels with a brand.
-However, data from PwC shows that only 22% of Brazilian companies claim to have full integration between their digital and physical channels — a direct reflection of the gap between expectation and reality.
+According to State of the Connected Customer , 86% of consumers expect consistency across all channels of interaction with a brand.
+However, data from PwC shows that only 22% of Brazilian companies claim to have full integration between their digital and physical channels—a direct reflection of the gap between expectation and reality.

-Among the main misconceptions, the specialist highlights:
+Among the main misconceptions, the expert highlights:

-• Misalignment between areasMarketing, sales, and customer service operate in isolation, harming the integrated view of the customer;
+• Misalignment between areas : Marketing, sales, and customer service operate in isolation, hindering an integrated view of the customer;

-• Investment without strategyAdoption of various tools without a clear architecture or integration plan;
+• Investment without strategy : Adoption of various tools without a clear architecture or integration plan;

-• Low data maturityLack of governance, inconsistent bases, and absence of intelligence to personalize interactions;
+• Low data maturity : Lack of governance, inconsistent databases, and absence of intelligence to personalize interactions;

-For the specialist, omnichannel should be treated as a strategic pillar, not as a technological fad.
-Today we talk abouttotal experience, where the focus is not only on the customer but also on the employee and internal processes.
-"Brands that understand this will get ahead, not just by offering good services, but by building lasting relationships," he reflects.
+According to the expert, omnichannel should be treated as a strategic pillar, not a technological fad.
+"Today we talk about total experience , where the focus is not only on the customer, but also on the employee and internal processes.
+Brands that understand this will come out ahead, not only by offering good services, but by building lasting relationships," he reflects.

 E-Commerce Update